r0zetta/collaborative_filtering/README.md

 - these messages mostly end up in their own filter bubbles
 - if they were to adopt different behaviours, based on these experiments, they may be able to push their content to the wider Twittersphere
 - these experiments don't reflect the real situation on social networks, but do give us an idea as to how coordinated behaviour on these platforms likely have an effect

-- detection approaches
+Possible detection mechanisms
   - for large numbers of amplifiers and a single or couple of tweets, this would be very difficult to detect
     - some tweets go viral, and as such, an account that never received a lot of engagement may suddenly receive it.
 Determining whether this was because of virality or because of coordinated amplification is difficult
     - some accounts are influencers.
 Their posts always receive a lot of retweets.
 In both of these experiments, both the target and high-profile account receive a lot of engagement by default.
 This type of attack wouldn't be noticed amongst all the other engagement they already receive.
   - for larger numbers of retweets, it should be possible to notice a change in retweet freq dist and determine which accounts participated
   - XXX show retweet frequency distribution
-  - if the distance betweentwo nodes on a graph changes suddenly and drastically, it might be an indication of this
+  - if the distance between two nodes on a graph changes suddenly and drastically, it might be an indication of this

+Future directions
+- try different (perhaps more complex) recommendation logic
+- try other datasets
+- try other interaction schemes (e.g. user-tweet, user-hashtag, etc.)
+- attempt to build defenses against these attacks
+  - retweet count distribution changes
+  - radical changes in the graph distance between two nodes
+- understand in more detail how graph features (communities, etc.) change when nodes and edges are added

 # Appendix